deepshah1065/CPE487/README.md

 * Recolored the bats to be different colors

 12/4/2025
-* Added the ability to record what the score of the game
+* Added the ability to record the score of the game

 12/14/2025
 * Added collision to the pegs